-I have over fifteen years’ experience working in the cultural heritage sector, with a particular expertise in developing digitisation programmes, looking after digital collections, and managing digital learning projects.
+I have over fifteen years’ experience working in the cultural heritage sector, with a particular expertise in developing digitisation programmes, looking after digital collections, interpretation and outreach, and managing digital learning projects.

 - Consultancy on digital collections and digitisation projects